 Speak to a BAILIFF Expert - £35

-If you refuse to let bailiffs in your home then they may start tactics to make you uncomfortable in your home including:
+If you refuse to let bailiffs into your home, they may start tactics to make you uncomfortable in your home including:

 Any of these actions can amount to committing an offence of stalking.

-Section 1 and Section 2 of the Protection from Harassment Act 1997 sets out the offence and to get a successful conviction you must gather evidence.
+Section 1 and Section 2 of the Protection from Harassment Act 1997 set out the offence.
+To get a successful conviction, you must gather evidence.

-Take photographs of the bailiff and his van, video footage of the bailiff loitering or following you and try to take a witness with you.
+Take photographs of the bailiff and their van, video footage of the bailiff loitering or following you, and try to take a witness with you.
 Smartphones automatically time-stamp your photos.

-You need lots of evidence to prove the bailiff's action is not one-off because a prosecutor needs evidence of stalking over a period of time before he will consider charging a suspect.
+You need lots of evidence to prove the bailiff's action is not one-off.
+A prosecutor needs evidence of stalking over a period of time before they will consider charging a suspect.

 Once your evidence and witnesses are collated together, make a complaint to the police.